-- our investment objectives and business strategy; - our ability to raise capital through the sale of our equity and debt securities and to invest the net proceeds of any such offering in the target assets, if any, identified at the time of the offering; - our ability to obtain future financing arrangements and refinance existing financing arrangements as they mature; - our expected leverage; - our expected investments and the timing thereof; - our ability to acquire servicing-related assets and mortgage and real estate-related securities; - estimates and statements relating to, and our ability to make, future distributions to holders of the securities; - our ability to compete in the marketplace; - market, industry and economic trends; - recent market developments and actions taken and to be taken by the U.S. Government, the U.S. Treasury and the Board of Governors of the Federal Reserve System, the Federal National Mortgage Association, the Federal Home Loan Mortgage Corporation, the Government National Mortgage Association and the SEC; - mortgage loan modification programs and future legislative actions; - our and our Sub-REIT's ability to qualify and maintain qualifications as REITs under the Code and limitations on our business due to compliance with requirements for maintaining such qualifications as REITs under the Code; - our ability to maintain our exclusion from regulation as an investment company under the Investment Company Act; - projected capital and operating expenditures; - availability of qualified personnel; and projected prepayment and/or default rates.
+- our investment objectives and business strategy; - our ability to complete our planned Internalization and terminate the Management Agreement with our Manager; - our ability to raise capital through the sale of our equity and debt securities and to invest the net proceeds of any such offering in the target assets, if any, identified at the time of the offering; - our ability to obtain future financing arrangements and refinance existing financing arrangements as they mature; - our expected leverage; - · our expected investments and the timing thereof; - · our ability to acquire servicing-related assets and mortgage and real estate-related securities; - estimates and statements relating to, and our ability to make, future distributions to holders of the securities; - our ability to compete in the marketplace; - market, industry and economic trends; - recent market developments and actions taken and to be taken by the U.S. Government, the U.S. Treasury and the Board of Governors of the Federal Reserve System, the Federal National Mortgage Association, Fannie Mae, Freddie Mac, Ginnie Mae and the U.S. Securities and Exchange Commission ("SEC"); - mortgage loan modification programs and future legislative actions; - the Federal Reserve's potential changes in interest rates; - our and our Sub-REIT's ability to qualify and maintain qualifications as REITs under the Code and limitations on our business due to compliance with requirements for maintaining such qualifications as REITs under the Code; - our ability to maintain our exclusion from regulation as an investment company under the Investment Company Act, or otherwise not fall within those definitions; - projected capital and operating expenditures; - availability of qualified personnel; and - projected prepayment and/or default rates.